fritsvt/Dell-Latitude-E5570-Hackintosh/README.md

 I have changed the wifi card to a DW1830.
 With that said most stuff should work on this laptop (I currently use it as daily driver).
 Except for the following:
 - Bluetooth (fixable but I just don't use it)
 - Touchpad gestures
-- Finder Sensor, smart card reader if you have one
 - SD Card reader

 ## Installation